 Humor is the shortest distance between 2 people – and can be particularly effective to use on a subject line.
-Why not spread a smile the first thing you do with your email subject line.
-We happily trust someone more who can bring a smile upon your face, according to psychology.
+Why not spread a smile the first thing you do with your email subject line?
+We happily trust someone more who can bring a smile to our faces, according to psychology.

 Some examples of humorous subject lines:

 - Hi [name], If it smells like fish – you can’t have it as a dish – unless you wish

 - Hi [name], What’s brown and sounds like a bell?
 DUNGGGgggg

 - Hi [name], What’s up and what’s going down?
 Your mood when you open this mail.